raspberrypilearning/persuasive-data-presentation/en/step_2.md

 --- /code ---

 This is the setup code for the drawing and will run only once.
-This is where you decide the size of your canvas and load any images that you need.
+This is where you decide the size of your canvas and load any images that you need, including a background image (if required).
 This is also where you will load the data from your CSV file.

 **Function two**